 Beyond meal kits, new players in the meal delivery game are taking convenience a step further by providing logistical services for restaurants.
 Apps such as GrubHub and UberEATS allow customers to order from an assortment of local restaurants.
 As a result, restaurants that may have previously only offered dine-in or carry-out options can now deliver meals directly to your home or office.

 Meal Kits (2007 – Present)

 Pretty much everyone enjoys a good home-cooked meal!
 However, due to increased time demands in today’s fast-paced culture, good ole’ fashion home cooking has become a luxury few enjoy.
 In response, home-delivered meal kits have grown in popularity since the business model was invented in 2007.
 Companies such as Blue Apron and Marley Spoon allow you to choose a recipe and will deliver pre-portioned ingredients directly to your door.
 The meals typically take around 30 minutes to make and allow consumers to save time by eliminating the need to shop.
 It’s estimated that as of 2017, the meal kit industry was worth $2.2 billion.

 Fresh, Prepared Meal Delivery (2013 – Present)

 However, while meal kits initially redefined convenient eating, 30-minutes in the kitchen preparing and cleaning is still a lot of time.
 The meal delivery service evolved yet again when companies like Factor entered the market, offering fully-prepared, home-delivered meals that take 3-minutes or less to prepare.
 Demand skyrocketed.
-Today, Factor offers a rotating menu of gluten-free, preservative-free and non-GMO meals!
+Today, Factor offers a rotating menu of additive-free, preservative-free and non-GMO meals!
 With delivery coverage spanning the entire contiguous United States, you can have convenient, healthy meals delivered straight to your door!